Wimbledon Men's Singles Odds

 Another tradition of the event is the whites.
 Players are required to wear all white while competing at Wimbledon.
 This dress code has caused some controversy over the years, most notably with tennis star Andre Agassi who refused to compete in the event because of it.
 He later recanted and went on to win at Wimbledon in 1992.

 The rain has become an unofficial tradition of the event as matches come to a halt nearly every year because of sudden downpours.
-Fortunately, the club has installed a new retractable roof over Centre Court, making Wimbledon the second Grand Slam tournament that has indoor play.
+Fortunately, the club installed a retractable roof over Centre Court in 2009, making Wimbledon the second grand slam tournament that has indoor play.

-There was a time in Grand Slam history that all of the Grand Slam tournaments were played on grass courts.
+There was a time in grand slam history that all of the grand slam tournaments were played on grass courts.
 Now, Wimbledon is the only one played on grass.
-All 19 courts currently used in Wimbledon are 100% rye grass.
-Grass courts create a low bounce and a much faster game than any of the other court types.
-For this reason, Wimbledon favors a player with a quick serve-and-volley game.
+All 18 courts currently used in Wimbledon are 100% ryegrass.